 As described in the Needs Assessment of the City's Consolidated Plan, over 20% of all Huntington Beach households experience a cost burden, which is defined as spending 30% or more of household income on housing related costs.
-Therefore, in FY 2022/23, the City is proposing to provide tenant based rental assistance (TBRA) to 50 homeless, senior, Veteran, and/or family households.
-The TBRA programs will also be available to households needing help with mobile home space rents.
+Therefore, in FY 2023/24, the City will provide tenant based rental assistance (TBRA) to 15 homeless, senior, Veteran, and/or family households through contracts with Families Forward.
+A second TBRA program will also be available to senior households needing help with mobile home space rents.
+This Annual Action Plan is proposing to assist 30 mobile home residents in FY 2023/24.

 Further, in FY 2020/21, the City allocated \$2,830,698 in HOME funds to the Huntington Beach Senior Housing Project located at 18431 Beach Boulevard.
-The project will be developed with the City's local CHDO, Jamboree Housing Corporation, and will include a total of 43 one bedroom/one bath units, and one two-bedroom/one bath (manager's unit).
+The project will be developed with the City's local CHDO, Jamboree Housing Corporation, and will include a total of 42 one bedroom/one bath units, and one two-bedroom/one bath (manager's unit).
 With an investment of \$2.8 million in HOME, the City estimates that nine units will be HOME-restricted.
 At project completion, the City will meet 45% of its five-year goal to provide 20 new units to the City's affordable housing inventory.
+For FY 2023/24, Huntington Beach has set aside the required 15% CHDO allocation for the development of affordable housing for a yet to be determined project.